 The raw data is very skewed, that's why taking a logarithm helped.
-A shift from 5 to 6 is a factor of 10 times more income.
+The log() function with the extra argument 10 means base 10 for the logarithm.
+This means a shift from 5 to 6 is a factor of 10 times more income.